InsertCoin25c/ghost-contract/README.md

-# ghost-contract
-Repo for NFT contract
+# InsertCoin NFT contract 🔥

+This repo is a NFT smart contract.

+That's it!